Loading...

 How to consume Almonds, Papayas, Walnuts without glucose spikes

-Be mindful of portion sizes to avoid consuming excessive amounts of carbohydrates that can lead to spikes in glucose levels.
+Be mindful of portion sizes when consuming these foods.
+Measure servings to avoid overeating, which can lead to larger spikes in glucose levels.

 Stay Hydrated